bepetersn/flask_secure_admin/README.md

 In that case, you're probably best off making sure you have each of the fields required on users and roles.
 See the create.sql file for reference.

-At this point, the only thing left to do is set the password of the admin user the above script will have created for you.
-See the bottom of the create.sql file.

-And you're set!
-Run your app, there should now be a protected /admin route
+At this point, you're set!
+Run your app, there should now be a protected '/admin' route.